 But is it true?

 Are We Wicked by Nature?

 In Hobbes’ Leviathan, he describes the condition of humanity before they enter into society with rulers and contracts and laws.
 This is the state of nature, and the state of nature isn’t pretty.
 Hobbes argues it is “nasty, brutish, and short”.
-It is the war of all against all, as human beings are equal in their abilities to kill each other, in their desire for more, and in their arrogance that they deserve what they want.
+It is the war of all against all.
+Human beings are equal in their abilities to kill each other, in their desire for more, and in their arrogance that they deserve what they want.